Current School Programs

 Explore our large collection of sparkly specimens in the Rocks and Minerals exhibit as students learn how to identify and differentiate between minerals and the three different types of rocks.
 They will discover why rocks give off light in our Fluorescence Rocks and Minerals exhibit and in the classroom.
 Students will sort and classify rocks, pan for minerals, and make a memory rock to take home.

 Take part in the Lewis and Clark expedition!
-Adventurers must overcome numerous obstacles to discover a route to the West Coast.
-Students will work together as teams to experience traveling by river, navigating trails to the shore of the Pacific, and collecting unusual artifacts and animals native to the area just like Lewis and Clark did over 200 years ago.
+Adventurers must overcome numerous obstacles to discover a route to the West Coast, just like Lewis and Clark did over 200 years ago.
+Students will work together as teams to navigate the expedition, collect unusual artifacts and see new animals native to the area along the way.

 Kool-Aid Chemistry – Grades 4-5

-Enter the creative world of Edwin Perkins and Kool-Aid in our newly renovated exhibit Kool-Aid: Discover the Dream.
+Enter the world of Edwin Perkins and Kool-Aid in the exhibit, Kool-Aid: Discover the Dream.
 Explore what inspired Edwin to create Kool-Aid and how it has changed with the times.
 Students will test their own experiments and make a sweet Kool-Aid treat.

-This program brings the historic Pawnee to life through a guided tour of People on the Plains.
-Students will discover the effects emigrating groups had on these early Plains people and how Native American and Euro-American interaction changed both peoples’ lifestyles.
-We will grind corn, play a Pawnee hunting skill game, and create a talking feather to take home.
+This program brings the historic Pawnee to life through a hands on guided tour of People on the Plains.
+Students will discover the effects emigrating groups had on these early Plains people and learn Plains Indian sign language.
+We will also grind corn, play a Pawnee hunting skill game, and create a talking feather to take home.